-Empathic presence is the most important factor of customer service.
+Empathic presence is the most important factor in customer service.
 If you keep a positive attitude and energy, tricky situations go over smoothly.
 Even if you fake a smile, fake it well.
 Being happy and positive will cause the customer to feel less hostile.

 Positivity starts within yourself.
 We won’t ramble on about how to instill happiness in your life (more qualified sites like PsychCentral have done this better than we could).
 But, we can note how important it is to have customer service skills.

-Take a deep breath, crack a smile and treat the customer like you are happy to see or hear from them.
+Take a deep breath, crack a smile, and treat the customer like you are happy to see or hear from them.
 This goes a long way.